mrTooT/klm-assignment/README.md

 ## Installation

-I use `lerna` to both install the backend and frontend projects, by running:
+First install `lerna` and after that use `lerna` to both install the backend and frontend projects, by running:

 ```bash
 npm install
 ```

-I use `lerna` to both start the backend and frontend projects, by running:
+Use `lerna` to both start the backend and frontend projects, by running:

 ```bash
 npm start